Sapphire Gemstone Information

 Sapphires can be found in a variety of rainbow colors from the most known blues, to greens, yellows, pinks, red, purples and colorless white sapphires.
 White sapphires are a great alternative to more expensive white diamonds but usually not as sparkly as a diamond, a more understated gem.

-Blue is the most thought after color for a sapphire.
+Blue is the most sought after color for a sapphire.
 With colors ranging from inky blue to azure, there is a blue for everyone.
 The best and most valuable color for a blue sapphire is not the dark inky blue but a mid-toned hue.
 The the vibrant “cornflower” hue that is most prized when it comes to blue sapphires.

 I also love Montana Sapphires.
 Montana sapphires are mined in the state of Montana, USA.
 They are also known as the "Native American Sapphire".
 Montana Sapphires are available in every imaginable color of the rainbow but most commonly come in green to blue shades.
 Large Montana sapphires are a rarity and can demand high prices.

-engagement rings with Montana sapphires
+A collection of rings with Montana Sapphires

 Sapphire – in all its rainbow of colors – is the gem given to those born in September or to those born under the sign of Aquarius.
 Read more about sapphire as a birthstone in this blog post.